Last Updated on

 In today’s age of living small and traveling, we have the option of buying everything in portable versions from washing machines to ice makers.
 Portable sewing machines allow creative types like us to continue our passion while not taking up too much room.

-We are focusing on portable sewing machines for this list, but if you want a machine that is not portable, be sure to check out our guide of the best eight sewing machines of 2019.
+We are focusing on portable sewing machines for this list, but if you want a machine that is not portable, be sure to check out our guide of the best eight sewing machines of this year.

 Consider the weight of the machine you want to buy.
 You don’t want a machine that is going to be heavy to lug around with you.